 EcoCentral oversees the processing of household and commercial refuse and the automated sorting of recycling throughout the Canterbury region.
-The company works to reduce the amount of waste going to landfill and finding ways to ensure Christchurch is a leader in recycling.
+The company works to reduce the amount of waste going to landfill and to find ways to ensure Christchurch is a leader in recycling.

-Eco manages:
+EcoCentral manages: